zeug-coding-club/zeugrandoms/README.md

 # zeugrandoms
-Various responses to various different code challenges
+Various responses to different code challenges

 The codes may be written in any programming languages of interest and performance